 — In the course of the 51 Republic movies, there were twelve actors who played the Mesquiteers in nine different teams.
 Robert Livingston was the first to play the part of Stoney Brooke in the Republic series.
 Wayne played the lead in eight of the 51 films in the Three Mesquiteers series released between 1936 and 1943.

-Overland Stage Raiders was one of only two Westerns John Wayne filmed at Iverson Ranch in Chatsworth, California — a well known location for genre films.
+Overland Stage Raiders was one of two Westerns John Wayne filmed at Iverson Ranch in Chatsworth, California — a well known location for genre films.
 The other, made a few months after Overland Stage Raiders, was John Ford’s legendary Stagecoach (1939).

-— On August 3, 1938 Joseph I. Breen, who was a film censor with the Motion Picture Producers and Distributors of America, wrote to M. J. Siegel of the Republic Pictures Corporation recommending that the number of killings in the film be reduced and pointing out actions cut by censor boards, such as firing into the camera.
+— On August 3, 1938 Joseph I. Breen, a film censor with the Motion Picture Producers and Distributors of America, wrote to M. J. Siegel of the Republic Pictures Corporation recommending that the number of killings in the film be reduced and pointing out actions cut by censor boards, such as firing into the camera.

 — Lullaby Joslin’s dummy was named Elmer.